-The Company assessed events occurring subsequent to December 31, 2020 through August 18, 2021 for potential recognition and disclosure in the financial statements.
-There were four events that require such disclosure.
-Other than the events described below, there were no events that have occurred that would require adjustment to or disclosure in the financial statements, which were issued on August 18, 2021.
+The Company assessed events occurring subsequent to December 31, 2021 through June 16, 2022 for potential recognition and disclosure in the financial statements.
+The following events require such disclosure.
+Other than the events described below, there were no events that have occurred that would require adjustment to or disclosure in the financial statements, which were issued on June 16, 2022.

 On April 30, 2014 the Company experienced a high voltage breakdown in its 4160V switchgear.
 This equipment was supplying electric power to the facility and the Cogen System.
 A temporary bypass was put in place to supply power to the plant.
 On August 2, 2014 the Company experienced another breakdown of the switchgear equipment.
-Cogeneration is not possible until permanent repairs and/or replacement is completed.
-Due to extended negotiations with the insurance carrier, the Company was not able to finalize plans to replace the substation/transformer.
 There are still significant matters to be resolved.
-The approximate cost of the project is \$1,200,000, to be financed in part by additional debt.
-The amount of \$332,000 of such cost, resulting from insurance proceeds received by the Company to date, is reflected in Other liabilities in the December 31, 2019 and 2020 Balance Sheets included in the Company's financial statements.
-The Company anticipates that final replacement of the equipment will be completed by late 2021.
+The cost of the project will be financed by additional debt.
+The Company is continuing research and planning of the project.

 The Company plans to install a heat exchanger to pre-heat the Coe dryer's combustion air stream, utilizing excess thermal energy generated by the Cogen System in the board drying process.
 Projected completion date of this System component was August 2013.
-However, due to engineering design changes, the planned completion date is in late 2021.
+However, due to engineering design changes, the planned completion date is 2023.
 The cost of such design changes has not been determined.

 The Company continues needed roof repairs in the facility.
 The ongoing project began in late 2017.
-The Company anticipates approximately \$300,000 of additional roof repairs through 2021.
+The Company anticipates approximately \$300,000 of additional roof repairs in 2022.